Electrical and Electronic Equipment Act

 • the failure to place an empty container on a public waste disposal authority’s property or failure to do so in a timely manner in accordance with the order of the stiftung ear (number 13), and

-• the failure to notify stiftung ear, or failure to notify it correctly, completely or in a timely manner, regarding regular statistical volume data, e.g. on the placing on the market of EEE or on the take-back of WEEE (number 15).
+• the failure to notify the register "stiftung ear", or failure to notify it correctly, completely or in a timely manner, regarding regular statistical volume data, e.g. on the placing on the market of EEE or on the take-back of WEEE (number 15).

 The producer definition established in ElektroG means in particular producers and importers who are required to register with the stiftung ear, including brand and type of equipment, before they are allowed to place their own or imported electrical and electronic equipment on the German market.
 Producers from other countries must either establish an office in Germany or appoint an authorised representative located in Germany to stiftung ear who fulfil the obligations of registration and assume responsibility for the other legal requirements borne by the producer.
 Vice versa, German producers who export to other EU countries must – in so far as there is no establishment in the export destination country – appoint a local authorised representative to the competent authority in that country.